 So we've got you covered with the best nail salons in NYC that will not disappoint.
-Trust, the service of the staff, vibe of the salons, and designs they offer are top notch.
+Trust, the service of the staff, the vibe of the salons, and the designs they offer are top-notch.
 That said, these places book up fast.
-If today's your day to treat yourself, we suggest you give one of the below a call ASAP.
+If today's your day to treat yourself, we suggest you give one of the below a call.

-Scroll on for the best NYC nail salons to book an appointment at ASAP.
+Scroll on for the best NYC nail salons to book an appointment ASAP.

-Fact: Ask a group of It girls what their favorite salon is, and I guarantee one of them will say Paintbox.
-The salon has an entire book full of one-of-a-kind designs that are so memorable I can spot a Paintbox mani the second I see one.
+Fact: Ask a group of It-girls what their favorite salon is, and I guarantee one of them will say Paintbox.
+The salon has an entire book full of one-of-a-kind designs that are so memorable we can spot a Paintbox mani the second we see one.
 Even better?
 You're never without a glass of champagne while enjoying your mani.

 17 Crosby St., New York City